An unfamiliar token or collectible appeared in Phantom

 • Updated

-Report as spam
+Report the asset as spam

-1. In Phantom, select the token or NFT.
+1. Open the token or collectible.

 2. Select MoreReport as Spam.